 If some work needed doing to structural elements of the property, for instance, such as building repair for the outside walls, this would be taken care of by the freeholder.

-This is ideal for property investors with a leasehold ownership, as it allows for a more hands-off investment while still keeping a good level of responsibility.
+This is ideal for property investors with leasehold ownership, as it allows for a more hands-off investment while still keeping a good level of responsibility.

 Disadvantages of Leasehold Tenure